franquelie/franquelie/README.md

 - 👀 I’m interested in earning money and having fun
 - 🌱 I’m currently learning how to escape from things
 - 💞️ I’m looking to collaborate on healthy lifestyle
 - 📫 How to reach me?
-I don't actually have choices, right?
+LinkedIn
 - 😄 Pronouns: I
 - ⚡ Fun fact: Just random